-One or more of the following facade articulation techniques for each of the following categories must be used on every 75 feet of façade width along all primary façades:
+One or more of the following façade articulation techniques for each of the following categories must be used on every 75 feet of façade width along all primary façades:

-- ii.
-Wall Notch a setback of notch in the horizontal wall plane that is at least 4-feet deep and 8-feet wide for the full height of the primary façade. - iii.
-Wall Projection a projection or wall molding that is at least 4-inches deep and 1-foot wide for the full height of the primary façade.
+- i.
+Wall Offset the offset of the horizontal wall plane by at least 4-feet extending for the full height of the primary façade. - ii.
+Wall Notch a setback or notch in the horizontal wall plane that is at least 4-feet deep and 8-feet wide for the full height of the primary façade.

+iii.
+Wall Projection - a projection or wall molding that is at least 4-inches deep and 1-foot wide for the full height of the primary façade.